Last updated August 3, 2018

 Re-exports are foreign merchandise entering the country as imports and then exported in substantially

 the same condition as when imported.
-Re-exports, included in overall export totals, appear as separate
+Re-exports, which are included in overall export totals,

 Advanced technology products